Perplexity Stock: Searching for Hints of a Perplexity IPO

 IPO Potential

 Perplexity is seen as an alternative to Google’s decades-long grip on search.
-Many of the tech behemoth’s rivals would love to own this company if it can continue to take market share.
+Many of the tech behemoth’s rivals would love to own this company if it can continue to take market share from Alphabet.

 I’ll update this webpage with the latest information when it becomes available.